46°37'7.51"N 112° 3'19.41"

 View of a "Model Farm irrigated by electric pump", set up near the Machinery Pavillion just south of the grandstand.
 The display was sponsored, not surprisingly, by the Helena Light & Railway Co., and Butte Light & Power Co.
 Available online newspaper archives reveal nothing more about the Model Farm.
 Thanks to Helena historian Sean Logan for sharing this wonderful photograph!

-Montana State Fair Agricultural Exhibits, ca. 1915
+Montana State Fair Agricultural Exhibits, Early 1900s

 Cromwell Dixon